porhJ/inverted_pendulum/README.md

 ## Q/R Tuning
 I have done this 2 times, one with rail limit and one without.
-So I am going to divide into 2 sections
+So I am going to divide into 2 sections.
+Q and R are chosen to reflect acceptable state magnitudes and actuator aggressiveness rather than physical constants.

 ### Without rail limit
 * Initial Intuition: